 Step #3: Analyze the linking domains.

 You can find toxic links on your own page in several places.
-Links in your page footer, site wide links, and links with over-optimized anchor texts, among others, are all good places to start.
+Links in your page footer, site wide links and links with over-optimized anchor text, among others, are all good places to start.

 If you need more information about remedying either of these first two Panda-penalty factors – duplicate content and low quality inbound links – try these helpful articles: